Point Vernon suburb profile

 Point Vernon property market performance

-Point Vernon's property market has shown robust growth over the past 12 months, with house values increasing by 14.4%.
-The current median house price stands at $750,000, reflecting strong demand in the area.
-However, there is no data available for units, indicating a potential lack of unit market activity.
+Point Vernon's property market has experienced significant growth over the past 12 months, with house values increasing by 17.2%.
+The median house price has reached $796,500, reflecting strong demand in the area.
+However, there is no data available for units, indicating a lack of unit sales activity.

-Sales activity for houses has been steady, with 38 houses sold over the past 12 months.
-Houses are spending a median of 52 days on the market, suggesting a moderate pace of sales.
-The absence of unit sales further highlights the focus on the housing market in Point Vernon.
+Sales activity for houses has been moderate, with 28 houses sold over the last 12 months.
+Houses are selling relatively quickly, with a median of 21 days on the market, suggesting a competitive market environment.

 | Houses | Units | |